nedbat/watchgha/README.rst

 Unreleased
 ----------

+- Now all GitHub remotes are checked for jobs.
+Previously, only one was checked, so you wouldn't see jobs running on an upstream fork.

 - The output is now redrawn immediately when the terminal window is resized (on Mac or Linux).
 Thanks, `Bill Mill <pull 14_>`_.